sav-che/TL-2/Authors/Bailey, William Whitman {std. W.W. Bailey}.md

-> [!cite] BHL link: this entry starts at [page 268](https://www.biodiversitylibrary.org/item/103858#page/280/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 268](https://www.biodiversitylibrary.org/page/33264995) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bailey, William Whitman (1843-1914), American botanist, entered Brown University, Providence, Rhode Island, 1860, graduated 1864, Ph.D.
 1873, A.M.
 1893; studied botany at Columbia University 1872, at Harvard Summer School 1875, 1876, 1879; assistant in chemistry at the Massachusetts Institute of Technology 1866, botanist of the United States Geological Survey of the fortieth parallel 1867-1868 (King's Survey), Deputy Secretary of the State of Rhode Islands 1868, assistant librarian at the Providence Athenaeum 1869-1871, taught botany in private schools in Providence 1871-1877, instructor at Brown University 1877-1881, professor of botany ib.
-1881-1906, professor emeritus from 1896. (*W.W.
-Bailey*).
+1881-1906, professor emeritus from 1896.
+**Abbreviated name**: *W.W.
+Bailey*

 #### Herbarium and types